The virus is ‘100% demonic’

 The artist's wife likewise tested positive for the virus.
 He called the virus “unpredictable” because of how differently it impacted her respiratory system compared to his.

 "Don't get caught up in the hype.
 I know there are some conspiracies about this.
 It seems very suspicious,” Datin continued.
 “But the biggest demonic conspiracy is to say it doesn't exist.
 Because if you believe it doesn't exist and it's just hoopla, you're not fighting against it in prayer.”

 Both Bernard and Billingsley described having very similar revelations from God in the midst of their separate COVID-19 battles while they were in prayer.

-“I'll never forget laying there on Thursday night, really just sort of upset with the Lord for not healing me like I thought He should,” Billingsley explained.
+“I'll never forget laying there on Thursday night, really just sort of upset with the Lord for not healing me like I thought He should,” Billingsley said.

 “Suddenly, I was reminded that on that very night, 2,000 years prior, the Lord Jesus was in the house of Caiaphas being beaten within an inch of His life and being spat upon with His beard being pulled out.
 Suddenly, I felt a huge amount of conviction and felt so horrible for being upset over something so small when He went through something so horrific on my behalf.”

-The singer-songwriter said the revelation was somewhat of a “turning point” for him.
+The revelation was somewhat of a “turning point” for him.

 Billingsley “turned the corner” that night and said he had some of the “greatest moments with the Lord” in that hospital.

 Bernard had a similar reflection during his hospitalization.